aimms/documentation/webui/gantt-chart-widget.rst

 Minimum and Maximum Resource Height
 +++++++++++++++++++++++++++++++++++

 Starting from AIMMS 4.67 onwards, the resource height of the Gantt chart can be set with the Minimum and Maximum Resource Height options which makes it easier in viewing or interacting with the batches.
 By default, the Gantt chart calculates a height for the resources and fits them in the set height of the chart.
-The default behaviour either condenses the resources and makes it difficult to read or interact with, when the number of resources is high, or uses the area to spread out the resources when they are few.
+The default behaviour either condenses the resources and makes it difficult to read or interact with when the number of resources is high or uses the area to spread out the resources when they are few.

 Minimum Resource Height
 ^^^^^^^^^^^^^^^^^^^^^^^